SashexSRB/nChat/README.md

-# NERVChat - Client-Server Chat Application
+# nChat - Client-Server Chat Application

-**NERVChat** is a simple client-server chat application built using **Qt 6** and **TCP sockets**.
+**nChat** is a simple client-server chat application built using **Qt 6** and **TCP sockets**.
 It allows users to register, log in, and chat in real-time.
 The client and server are separate applications, both written in C++ using Qt, and they communicate via a TCP connection.

 ## Features
 - **User authentication** (Login & Registration)